Story reviews

 by Charles D'Ambrosio

-It is a bizarre and frankly baffling fact that Charles D'Ambrosio’s mind-blowing new collection of stories has not found a publisher in the UK.
+It is a bizarre and frankly baffling fact that this mind-blowing collection of stories has not found a publisher in the UK.

 Sign-up for our e-newsletter find out more